Why buy a pencil skirt?

 - Length: Knee-length pencil skirts are the most popular and traditional length, but you aren’t limited to this.
-Plenty of pencil skirts fall below the knee, just above the knee, and even midi-length.
-However, when the skirt is longer than midi-length, it’s a good idea to try it before you buy as you might find that the slimmer cut of this skirt may change your gait as you walk.
+Plenty of pencil skirts fall below the knee or just above the knee.
+However, when the skirt is longer than midi-length, it’s a good idea to try it before you buy, as you might find that the slimmer cut of this skirt may change your gait as you walk.

 What’s the difference between a pencil skirt and a mini skirt?

-Traditionally, a pencil skirt is usually knee length or longer, although you can find some that are slightly shorter.
-A mini skirt is usually significantly higher than knee length and usually has a hem that hovers around the lower hip region.
-However, you can also find ultra-mini skirts, which are usually significantly shorter with a hem that hovers around upper to mid-thigh, depending on your height and leg length.
+As mentioned, a traditional pencil skirt is usually around knee-length, although you can find some that are slightly shorter or slightly longer.
+(They rarely reach midi-length or longer, though it’s not unheard of.)
+A mini skirt is usually significantly higher than knee-length and usually has a hem that hovers around the lower hip region.
+However, you can also find ultra-mini skirts, which are usually significantly shorter with a hem that hovers around the upper to mid-thigh, depending on your height and leg length.

 H&C Women's Premium Ponte Stretch Pencil Skirt

-Pros: If you’re new to the world of pencil skirts, it’s always best to go with a classic length and style that will easily transition from professional to casual settings.
-This just-below-the-knee length skirt features a back slit that makes it more wearable but is also made from stretch Ponte fabric for added comfort.
+Pros: If you’re new to pencil skirts, it’s always best to go with a classic length and style that will easily transition from professional to casual settings.
+This just-below-the-knee-length skirt features a back slit that makes it more wearable but is also made from stretch Ponte fabric for added comfort.
 You’ll like that there’s a structured waistband that works to create a defined waistline.

 Kate Kasin Wear-to-Work Pencil Skirt